oeg-upm/rmlc-statistic/README.md

 # RMLC Iterator
 Is each column of your statistic CSV file a R2RML mapping?
 Do you repeat the mapping multiple times changing the identifiers and the name of the column?
 Reduce the complexity of your mappings creating a single RMLC mapping with an iterator.
-The iterator is a local variable where its value will be the name of each column ($name).
+The iterator is a local variable where its value will be the name of each column ($column).

 You can define the iterated columns using two different properties in the Logical Table Object:
 + rmlc:columns : where you define the name of the CSV columns where the mapping will iterate.
 Check an example of a mapping